-The General Counsel and the Charging Party argue that Premiere's maintenance and attempted enforcement of the class or collective action (class action for shorthand) waiver contained in its arbitration policy and its arbitration agreements violate ALRA § 1153(a).
+The General Counsel and the Charging Party argue that Miyasaka's maintenance and attempted enforcement of the class or collective action waiver contained in its arbitration policy and its arbitration agreements violate ALRA § 1153(a).
 They claim that the ALRA prohibits class action waivers and that this prohibition is not "preempted" by the FAA.
-ALRA §§ 1152 and 1153(a) protects worker rights to engage in concerted activity and, they argue, that protection includes an employee's right to pursue legal actions on a class basis.
-As the right to engage in concerted activity is a substantive rather than a procedural right, the FAA "savings" clause precludes the enforcement of arbitration agreements that unlawfully require employees to proscriptively waive their right to engage in protected concerted activities, such as pursuing legal actions on a class basis in their employment disputes.
-They rely on the NLRB's decisions in Horton and Murphy Oil, supra, as well as the recently issued opinion in Lewis v.
+The right to engage in concerted activity protected by ALRA §§ 1152 and 1153(a), they argue, includes the right to pursue legal actions on a class or collective basis.
+As the right to engage in concerted activity is a substantive rather than a procedural right, the FAA "savings" clause precludes the enforcement of arbitration agreements that unlawfully require employees to proscriptively waive their right to engage in protected concerted activities, such as pursuing legal actions on a class or collective basis in their employment disputes.
+In support, they rely on the NLRB's decisions in Horton and Murphy Oil, supra, as well as the recently issued opinion in Lewis v.
 Epic Systems Corporation (7th Cir.
 May 26, 2016 No. 15-2997) F3d .
-Anticipating Premiere's arguments, the General Counsel also contends that Article III, Section 3.5(c) of the California Constitution precludes the ALRB from finding that the class action protections based on ALRA § 1152 is preempted by the FAA because no court of appeals has yet made such a determination.
-12
+Anticipating Miyasaka's arguments, the General Counsel also argues that Article III, Section 3.5(c) of the California Constitution precludes the ALRB from finding that the class or collective action protections based on ALRA § 1152 preempted by the FAA because no court of appeals has yet made such a determination.16